-New orders are received to move back the ETT by 2-3 cm and adjust the vent settings per protocol.
-Students will need to make vent changes based on the ABG results and according to the included "Adult Mechanical Ventilator" protocol.

-Facilitator Note:

-• Five minutes after the iPad changes from State 1 to State 2, the iPad will alert students with a door knocking sound.
-Then, the iPad will display a video of the patient's dad arriving in the room.

-Expected Student Behaviors

-- Evaluate subjective and objective data

-- Both Imaging and Labs have resulted at the beginning of this state.

-- o Implement new orders

-- Withdraw ETT

-- Adjust ventilator settings per the included protocol.
-See Appendix B.

-Reassess Patient

-- Bilateral breath sounds have not changed. - Optional: Students may want to administer a prn Albuterol nebulizer (QR Code: Albuterol).
-However, it is ordered every 1hour prn and the MAR reads that it was last given 45 minutes ago. - Demonstrate appropriate communication to an upset family member - Student should comfort the dad and explain the ventilator to him in lay term. - Students may ask for the RN and/or MD to help explain the patient condition.
+- New orders are received to move back the ETT by 2-3 cm and adjust the vent settings per protocol.
+Students will need to make vent changes based on the ABG results and according to the included "Adult Mechanical Ventilator" protocol. - Facilitator Note: - 5-10 minutes after the iPad changes from State 1 to State 2, the patient's parent should arrive.
+See technician prompts below. - Expected Student Behaviors - Evaluate subjective and objective data - Both Imaging and Labs have resulted at the beginning of this state. - o Implement new orders - Withdraw ETT - Adjust ventilator settings per the included protocol.
+See Appendix B. - Reassess Patient - Bilateral breath sounds have not changed. - Optional: Students may want to administer a prn Albuterol nebulizer (QR Code: Albuterol).
+However, it is ordered every 1hour prn and the MAR reads that it was last given 45 minutes ago. - Demonstrate appropriate communication to an upset family member - Student should comfort the parent and explain the ventilator in lay term. - Students may ask for the RN and/or MD to help explain the patient condition. - Technician Prompts - The patient's parent can be played by the technician, facilitator or another student.

-Technician Prompts